Todd Clever: Major League Rugby

 In 2016, Clever signed on as both a co-owner and player for Austin Elite Rugby, an independent newly-professional club and one of the founding members of Major League Rugby, launched in 2018.

 Pacific Rugby Premiership

 In 2017, Clever won a PRP Title with Old Mission Beach Athletic Club RFC.

 Austin Huns: 2017 USA D1 Club National Championship

 In May and June 2017, Todd Clever played with the Austin Huns Rugby Football Club and assisted the Austin Huns in winning their first D1 Club National Championship with a 27 - 23 victory over the New York Athletic Club on June 3.

 International rugby career

 Youth internationals

-Clever was introduced to the United States setup in July 2000 when he joined the U19 national team for their Australian tour.
+Clever was introduced to the United States national teams in July 2000 when he joined the U19 national team for their Australian tour.
 He was named to the team for the 2002 IRB FIRA/AER Junior World Championships in February 2002, with his last appearance for the U19's coming in their loss to Spain.